Relative Pronouns

 Relative Pronouns as the Subject of Relative Clauses

-To combine two sentences (or clauses) using a relative pronoun, we replace the subject of the second clause with the relative pronoun.
-The relative clause is the part of the sentence that contains the relative pronoun, which serves as the subject of the clause.
+To join two sentences or clauses with a relative pronoun, the subject of the second clause is replaced with the relative pronoun.
+The relative clause is the part of the sentence that contains the relative pronoun and provides a description for a noun.
 Check out the examples.

 He likes action movies.
 They are exciting. → He likes action movies that are exciting.